 Basic Yoga Etiquette

-Arrive Early Arrive at least 15 minutes before the class is scheduled to start.
+Arrive at least 5 to 10 minutes before the class is scheduled to start.
 One of the benefits of coming early is you can secure your favorite spot in the studio room and time to relax.

 Turn off Your Cell Phone!